geeknik/my-awesome-stars/topics.md

 - [simstudioai/sim](https://github.com/simstudioai/sim) - Sim Studio is an open-source AI agent workflow builder.
 Sim Studio's interface is a lightweight, intuitive way to quickly build and deploy LLMs that connect with your favorite tools.
 - [AsyncFuncAI/deepwiki-open](https://github.com/AsyncFuncAI/deepwiki-open) - Open Source DeepWiki: AI-Powered Wiki Generator for GitHub/Gitlab/Bitbucket Repositories.
 Join the discord: https://discord.gg/gMwThUMeme
 - [0xk1h0/ChatGPT_DAN](https://github.com/0xk1h0/ChatGPT_DAN) - ChatGPT DAN, Jailbreaks prompt
-- [elder-plinius/CL4R1T4S](https://github.com/elder-plinius/CL4R1T4S) - SYSTEM PROMPT TRANSPARENCY FOR ALL - CHATGPT, GEMINI, GROK, CLAUDE, PERPLEXITY, CURSOR, WINDSURF, DEVIN, REPLIT, AND MORE!
+- [elder-plinius/CL4R1T4S](https://github.com/elder-plinius/CL4R1T4S) - AI SYSTEMS TRANSPARENCY FOR ALL! - LEAKED SYSTEM PROMPTS FOR CHATGPT, GEMINI, GROK, CLAUDE, PERPLEXITY, CURSOR, WINDSURF, DEVIN, REPLIT, AND MORE!
-- [nagstler/mcp_on_ruby](https://github.com/nagstler/mcp_on_ruby) - 💎 A Ruby implementation of the Model Context Protocol
+- [rubyonai/mcp_on_ruby](https://github.com/rubyonai/mcp_on_ruby) - 💎 A Ruby implementation of the Model Context Protocol
-- [bytebot-ai/bytebot](https://github.com/bytebot-ai/bytebot) - Bytebot is the container for desktop agents.
+- [bytebot-ai/bytebot](https://github.com/bytebot-ai/bytebot) - Bytebot is a self-hosted AI desktop agent that automates computer tasks through natural language commands, operating within a containerized Linux desktop environment.
 - [FareedKhan-dev/all-rl-algorithms](https://github.com/FareedKhan-dev/all-rl-algorithms) - Implementation of all RL algorithms in a simpler way
 - [iBz-04/Seeker](https://github.com/iBz-04/Seeker) - Your personal deep research ai agent
 - [NirDiamant/GenAI_Agents](https://github.com/NirDiamant/GenAI_Agents) - This repository provides tutorials and implementations for various Generative AI Agent techniques, from basic to advanced.
 It serves as a comprehensive guide for building intelligent, interactive AI s
 - [mishushakov/llm-scraper](https://github.com/mishushakov/llm-scraper) - Turn any webpage into structured data using LLMs
 - [zaidmukaddam/scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet and cites it too.
 Powered by Vercel AI SDK!
 Search with models like xAI's Grok 3.
 - [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
+- [unslothai/unsloth](https://github.com/unslothai/unsloth) - Fine-tuning & Reinforcement Learning for LLMs. 🦥 Train Qwen3, Llama 4, DeepSeek-R1, Gemma 3, TTS 2x faster with 70% less VRAM.
-- [ax-llm/ax](https://github.com/ax-llm/ax) - The "official" unofficial DSPy framework.
-Build LLM powered agents and other workflows, based on the Stanford DSP paper.
+- [ax-llm/ax](https://github.com/ax-llm/ax) - The pretty much "official" DSPy framework for Typescript
 - [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like C
 - [stalkermustang/llm-bulls-and-cows-benchmark](https://github.com/stalkermustang/llm-bulls-and-cows-benchmark) - A mini-framework for evaluating LLM performance on the Bulls and Cows number guessing game, supporting multiple LLM providers.
 - [awslabs/agent-squad](https://github.com/awslabs/agent-squad) - Flexible and powerful framework for managing multiple AI agents and handling complex conversations
 - [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
 - [velocitybolt/open-extract](https://github.com/velocitybolt/open-extract) - Structured Data Extractor for AI Agents.
 Search your documents or the web for specific data and get it back in JSON or Markdown in a single tool call.
-- [katanemo/archgw](https://github.com/katanemo/archgw) - The AI-native proxy server for agents.
-Arch handles the pesky low-level work in building agents like clariyfing vague user input, routing prompts to the right agents and unifying access to any LLM - a
+- [katanemo/archgw](https://github.com/katanemo/archgw) - The smart edge and AI gateway for agents.
+Arch is a proxy server that handles the low-level work in building agents like applying guardrails, routing prompts to the right agent, and unifying access to
 - [griptape-ai/griptape](https://github.com/griptape-ai/griptape) - Modular Python framework for AI agents and workflows with chain-of-thought reasoning, tools, and memory.
 - [livekit/agents](https://github.com/livekit/agents) - A powerful framework for building realtime voice AI agents 🤖🎙️📹
 - [gptme/gptme](https://github.com/gptme/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.